ent0715/Project_5_HAS/README.md

 # Project_5_HAS
 Project_5_Historical_Automobile_Sales

-This is an uploaded version of Jupyter notebook for Project 5 Part 1
+These are the uploaded versions of codes for Project 5